abhijithneilabraham/Covid-QA/README.md

 # Covid-QA
-covid qa datasets and fine tuned models
+Fine tuned models for question answering on Covid-19 data.